Flavor physics at the EIC with b-jet tagging: -Parity and single jet production at the EIC

 In the limit of a diagonal CKM, the CC parton-level process in Eq.\ref{CCeq} proceeds in the SM only via the t-channel $W$-boson exchanges $e u \to d \nu_e$ (this channel contributes more than $90\%$ to the total CC $2 \to 2$ cross-section in the SM), $e c \to s \nu_e$, $e \bar d \to \bar u \nu_e$ and $ e \bar s \to \bar c \nu_e $, while the NC process in Eq.\ref{NCeq} proceeds via the t-channel $\gamma$ and $Z$-boson exchanges $e q \to q e $ and $e \bar q \to \bar q e $, where $q=u,d,c,s,b$ (in this case $e u \to e u $ and $e d \to e d $ contribute about $80\%$ and $10\%$, respectively, of the total NC $2 \to 2$ SM cross-section).

 Note that a single $b$-jet can be produced in the SM via the NC reaction in Eq.\ref{NCeq}, even in the limit of a diagonal CKM mixing matrix, due to the presence of the $b$-quark in the proton via $e b \to e b $ and $e \bar b \to e \bar b $; this however accounts for a marginal fraction (about 0.3\%) of the total $2 \to 2$ NC cross-section.
 The total SM contribution to the single $b$-jet signal via the NC process of Eq.\ref{NCeq} is driven primarily by light jets mis-tagged as $b$-jets, and we find that it is overwhelmingly large relative to the NP effects under consideration (see next section), even for a high purity $t_j \sim 0.001$ of the $b$-jet sample.
-In other words, the SM portion of the single $b$-jet signal in the NC process case of Eq.\ref{NCeq} (due to $t_j \neq 0$) dominates our $b_P$ analysis, to the level that it cannot yield useful bounds on the new flavor physics involving the $b$-quark.
+In other words, the SM portion of the single $b$-jet signal in the NC process case of Eq.\ref{NCeq} (due to $t_j \neq 0$) dominates our $b_P$ analysis, to the level that it cannot yield useful bounds on the new flavor physics involving the $b$-quark.\footnote{In the $2 \to 2$ NC case of single jet production ($e + p/A \to j + e$, see Eq.~\ref{NCeq}) we find that the SM effective cross-section (i.e., the SM background) is about three orders of magnitude larger than the NP one even with $t_j \sim 0.001$: $\bar\sigma_{1j_b}^{NC}(SM) \sim {\cal O}(1000~{\rm fb})$ while $\bar\sigma_{1j_b}^{NC}(NP) \sim {\cal O}(1~{\rm fb})$, for $t_j \sim 0.001$ and $\epsilon_b \sim 0.8$.
+Thus, the expected 95\% CL bound on $\Lambda_{\tt eff}$ in this case (see Eq.~\ref{nsd}) is of ${\cal O}(100~{\rm GeV})$ and, therefore, not useful.}

 We therefore focus in the rest of this study on the CC process of Eq.\ref{CCeq} and define the corresponding effective SM and NP cross-sections for producing a single $b$-jet, that we denote by $\bar\sigma_{1j_b}$ (cf. Eq.\ref{sigmabar}) , which takes into account the non-ideal $b$-jet tagging efficiency and purity:\footnote{We neglect the effects of SM$\times$NP interference for the processes being considered since it is CKM suppressed.}